Alex-hub-code/Alex-hub-code/README.md

-- 👋 Hi, I’m @Alex-hub-code
+- 👋 Hi, I’m @Alex-hub-code.
-- 👀 I’m interested in web Development
+- 👀 I’m interested in web Development.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any project.
-- 📫 How to reach me alexanderoyediran@gmail.com
+- 📫 How to reach me alexanderoyediran@gmail.com.

 <!---
 Alex-hub-code/Alex-hub-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.